RakhithJK/zedeus-nitter-wiki/Unraid-Docker-Container---Community-Apps-Installation-Guide.md

 # **Nitter – Unraid Docker Installation**

+_Please note - For Unraid, I have released a 'Community Apps' template which has simplified the installation of Nitter on your device allowing you to jump to step 15 once you have found Nitter in the Community Apps page.
+However, if you wish to install directly from DockerHub yourself you can continue to follow these steps._

 This Unraid Docker Installation guide will mostly assume a few things;
 1. You have docker enabled within Unraid
 2. You have enabled community apps within Unraid